 It uses Trellis coded modulation (TCM) and 4D-PAM5 signalling rather than 4B5B and MLT-3.

-They look similar but also different.
-I am not sure how easy would it be to extend this study to 1000Base-TX.
+They look similar but also different and everytime I look at 1000Base-T standard, it looks more complicated than I thought.
+I am not sure how easy it would be to extend this study to 1000Base-TX.

 It is not very straightforward what is needed for this study without spending a fortune.
 Industry standard ethernet compliance kits and oscilloscopes with ethernet protocol decoders are extremely expensive, and if everything is done automatically where is the fun.